vitar/clrf/src/en/practice/p12-shared-vision.md

 # Practice 12.
 Shared Vision

-This practice helps you form a shared picture of the future.
-First, each partner shares their individual vision; then you create a shared one together.
-It should include a common core (what matches) and respectful acknowledgment of differences (what remains personal).
+This page helps you create a shared picture of the future.<br/>
+First, each partner shares their individual vision; then you bring them together.<br/>
+The shared vision should highlight the common core (what matches) and also respect differences (what remains personal).

+**You’ll need:** pen, paper (or this page)<br/>
+**Time:** 30–40 minutes<br/>
+**Use when:**

+- You’ve already written individual visions
+- You want to align your direction as a couple
+- You want to see how similarities and differences can both enrich your future

 ### 1. Our common core (overlaps)